2nd New Jersey Regiment

 Surgeon for the 2nd New Jersey Battalion

-Dr. Lewis Howell was the twin brother of Richard Howell.
-Lewis Howell was a participant in the Greenwich Tea Party.
-Dr. Howell was the Surgeon for the 2nd New Jersey Regiment from December 1774 until his death on 5 June 1778.
+Dr. Lewis Howell was the twin brother of Richard Howell.1 Lewis Howell was a participant in the Greenwich Tea Burning.2 Dr. Howell served as Surgeon for the 2nd New Jersey Regiment.3

 Letter from Richard Howell to Col. Israel Shreve, 5 October 1778

-Below is a transcript of a letter from Richard Howell to his friend, and Commanding Officer, Colonel Israel Shreve about some personal letters Richard wrote to his future wife, Kaziah Burr, that were left unattended by the mail carrier and opened by an unknown individual.
-The letters were then presented to “the council,” presumably the Quaker Council of Elders.
-This greatly incensed Richard.
+Below is a transcript of a letter from Richard Howell to his friend, and Commanding Officer, Colonel Israel Shreve1 about some personal letters Richard wrote to his future wife, Kaziah Burr,2 that were left unattended by the mail carrier and opened by an unknown individual.
+The letters were then presented to “the council,” presumably the Quaker Council of Elders.3 This greatly incensed Richard.
 It is known that Kaziah was a Quaker.
 Quakers, being anti-war, generally discouraged their daughters from being involved with military officers.

 Benedict Arnold

-Below is a letter that Richard Howell wrote on June 20th — just 8 days before the Battle of Monmouth, which was fought on June 28, 1778.
-It contains vital enemy tactical intelligence for the planning of that battle, to be relayed from Arnold to General Maxwell.
-Source citations are at the end of this post.
+Below is a letter that Richard Howell wrote on June 20th, just 8 days before the Battle of Monmouth, which was fought on June 28, 1778.1 It contains vital enemy tactical intelligence for the planning of that battle, to be relayed from Arnold2 to General Maxwell.3 Source citations are at the end of this post.
 It also describes some of the atrocities the British were visiting on the civilians in New Jersey.

 Maps

 Here are maps covering the period of Richard Howell’s life and the American Revolution.
-Also included are maps from the United Kingdom and specifically Wales.
+Also included are maps from the United Kingdom and specifically Wales.1

 Maps of Early Family Locations#